Integripedia Topic

 API RP 941 - Steels for Hydrogen Service at Elevated Temperatures and Pressures

-API RP 941, Steels for Hydrogen Service at Elevated Temperatures and Pressures in Petroleum Refineries and Petrochemical Plants, Eighth Edition, is a recommended practice developed and published by the American Petroleum Institute (API).
-This RP is intended to help identify and manage equipment potentially subject to high temperature hydrogen attack (HTHA) by putting into place practical operating limits for carbon and low alloy steels in hydrogen service at elevated temperatures and pressures.
+API RP 941, Steels for Hydrogen Service at Elevated Temperatures and Pressures in Petroleum Refineries and Petrochemical Plants, is a recommended practice developed and published by the American Petroleum Institute (API).
+This RP is intended to help owner-operators identify and manage equipment potentially subject to high temperature hydrogen attack (HTHA) by putting into place practical operating limits for carbon and low alloy steels in hydrogen service at elevated temperatures and pressures.
 This RP also discusses how the resistance of steels to hydrogen damage can be affected by high stress, heat treating, chemical composition, and cladding.
 A summary of inspection methods to evaluate equipment for the presence of HTHA is also included.
-The first edition of the recommended practice was originally published in January 1997, and the most recent release is the eighth edition, published in February 2016.
+API RP 941 was originally published in 1997, and the most recent 8th Edition was published in February of 2016.

 Related Topics